AIRCRAFT CHARTER CONSUMER GUIDE

 Safety and Security

 • What is the operator’s safety record?
 Has the charter operator had any aircraft accidents or incidents?
-If so, what measures has the operator implemented to ensure increased safety?
+If so, what measures has the operator implemented to ensure increased safety FOR aircraft charter consumer guide?

 • Has the charter operator been audited by an independent third-party organization?
-What were the audit findings, and how does the charter operator compare to other charter companies?
+What were the audit findings, and how does the charter operator compare to other charter companies aircraft charter consumer guide?

 • What security screening procedures are in-place (e.g., to identify passengers)?
-(Note: Appropriately, charter operators will be hesitant to describe their security procedures/ plans; your questions should focus on what passengers need to do to comply with the operator’s security program.)
+(Note: Appropriately, charter operators will be hesitant to describe their security procedures/ plans; your questions should focus on what passengers need to do to comply with the operator’s security program as per our aircraft charter consumer guide.)

 • How often is training provided to the crew and what is covered in the training? (e.g., does the charter operator provide training above and beyond the minimum training requirements established by the FAA)?